 Today, however, there are several Irish Gins which deserve recognition for being more than just commercial gimmicks or as stop-gaps in Whiskey production.
 Here’s our pick of the best Irish Gins.
 Sláinte!

-Made with local apples as well as traditional botanicals and water drawn from the Estate’s Well, Shortcross Gin is fresh, smooth and contemporary.
-This craft Gin is made in small-batches, and is a pleasing combination of a classic style Gin which regional accents.
+Made with local apples as well as traditional botanicals and water is drawn from the Estate’s Well, Shortcross Gin is fresh, smooth, and contemporary.
+This craft Gin is made in small batches, and is a pleasing combination of a classic style Gin which regional accents.

 The distillery describes itself as ‘grass to glass’, with the whey ethanol being produced just 30 minutes away.
 The base spirit is combined with a rather extensive botanical list - notably spices like cinnamon and cumin, which work well with the whey - and distilled.
 The distillate is then cut with water from the Ballyvolane spring, much like Shortcross Gin.

 To taste it has a sweetness and almost creamy texture from the whey, but make no mistake, this is proper Gin through and through.
 Peppery notes, citrus and piney juniper are all present, too.